exnius/todo.txt-ahk/README.md

 A number of options can be configured by editing them from the Options dialog in the menu.

 ## Acknowledgements
-* Thanks to jdiamond for his original script that was used as a starting point for this project: https://github.com/jdiamond/todo.txt-ahk/
+* Thanks to jdiamond for his original script that was used as a starting point for this project: [https://github.com/jdiamond/todo.txt-ahk](https://github.com/jdiamond/todo.txt-ahk)
-* List color AHK functions (LVCustomColors.ahk) obtained from the Autohotkey forums: http://www.autohotkey.com/forum/topic54200.html
+* List color AHK functions (LVCustomColors.ahk) obtained from the [Autohotkey forums](http://www.autohotkey.com/forum/topic54200.html)
-* The checkmark icon came from here: http://www.iconspedia.com/icon/checkmark-12-20.html
+* The checkmark icon came from here: [http://www.iconspedia.com/icon/checkmark-12-20.html](http://www.iconspedia.com/icon/checkmark-12-20.html)